David Briggs, AIA LEED AP

-Dave has practiced architecture for twenty-seven years and founded Loci Architecture in 1993.
-He has completed hundreds of projects including master plans, feasibility studies, new construction, exterior restorations, building renovations, and interiors in the academic, housing residential, and commercial sectors.
-Dave is the Executive Director of Gowanus by Design, a non-profit community-based advocacy group that is exploring the long-term urban planning challenges around the Gowanus Canal Superfund site in Brooklyn.
-He also serves on the New Visions Charter High Schools board overseeing four schools in Brooklyn and Queens, is a member of the Landmarks/Land Use Committee in Brooklyn’s Community Board #6, and recently joined the EPA’s Community Advisory Group for the Gowanus Canal Superfund site.
+Dave started his own firm in 1993 and founded Loci Architecture in 1998.
+He has completed hundreds of projects including master plans, feasibility studies, new construction, exterior restorations, building renovations, and interiors in the academic, housing, residential, and commercial sectors.
+His love of New York City’s unique urban ecology led him to co-found Gowanus by Design, a non-profit community organization that is exploring the long-term urban planning challenges around the Gowanus Canal in Brooklyn.
+He co-chairs the Land Use Committee of Brooklyn Community Board 6 and is an Executive.
+He also represents Gowanus by Design on the EPA’s Community Advisory Group for the Gowanus Canal Superfund site and chairs its Land Use Committee.
+In 2016, he joined the Van Alen Institute’s Program Leadership Council and is a fellow at the Urban Design Forum.
 Dave was awarded his Bachelor of Architecture degree by Rensselaer Polytechnic Institute with a Minor in Studio Arts.
-He is licensed to practice architecture in New York, New Jersey, and Louisiana and he is a fellow at the Forum for Urban Design.
+He is licensed to practice architecture in New York, New Jersey, and Louisiana, and spends as much of his spare time as possible in his painting studio.